bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 ### The REST Wars

-Despite the JSON API world never consistently achieving truly RESTful APIs, there were plenty of fights over whether or not the pseudo-REST APIs being created were "RESTful": arguments over URL layouts, over which HTTP verb was appropriate for a given action, flame wars about media types, and so forth.
+Despite the JSON API world never consistently achieving truly RESTful APIs, there were plenty of fights over whether or not the pseudoREST APIs being created were "RESTful": arguments over URL layouts, over which HTTP verb was appropriate for a given action, flame wars about media types, and so forth.

 I was young at the time, and the whole thing struck me as opaque, puritanical and alienating, so I pretty much gave up